Pytrader1x/AI_Deep_Reinforcement/Report.md

 The input is the vector of states as show below:

 ![](Start_space.png)

+# Install

+You can clone the env by running git clone https://github.com/Pytrader1x/AI_Deep_Reinforcement

 # Overview
 In this env we have a robotic arm with 2 moveable joints which will be the inputs for targeting the robot agents hand to move to the target sphere